astronomy-commons/hipscat/tests/data/small_sky_source_object_index/README.md

 NB:

-- Setting `compute_partition_size` coerces the import pipeline to create smaller result partitions, and so we have three distinct index partitions.
+- Setting `compute_partition_size` to something less than `1_000_000`
+  coerces the import pipeline to create smaller result partitions, and so we have three distinct index partitions.
-- Setting `include_hipscat_index` keeps us from needing a row for every source and lets the indexing pipeline create only one row per unique objectId/Norder/Npix
+- Setting `include_hipscat_index=False` keeps us from needing a row for every source and lets the indexing pipeline create only one row per unique objectId/Norder/Npix